 You'll collect case studies.

-As you work with clients in your niche, you can use your learnings to develop case studies and testimonials.
-You'll be able to demonstrate how you've successfully helped people in your ideal audience.
+As you work with clients in your niche, you can use what you learn to develop case studies and testimonials.
+You'll be able to demonstrate how you've successfully helped people in your target audience.
 These case studies and testimonials will be valuable assets as you expand your content creator business in other areas.